stwsz/allify/README.md

 Most music platforms tell you what to listen to.
 Allify shows you who you are as a listener.

 Connect your streaming services and discover your real listening patterns with no guesses involved.
-Get recommendations based on your actual taste, challenge your friends in musical showdowns, and see your complete music identity in one place.
+Get recommendations based on your actual taste, explore the musical community, discover people with similar tastes, and see your complete music identity in one place.

 <br />